[Ticker] Serbia to sign trade pact with Russia's 'Eurasian' bloc

 By EUOBSERVER

-Serbia is to sign a free-trade pact with the Russian-led Eurasian Union trade bloc, Russia's ambassador to Belgrade, Alexander Botsan-Kharchenko, said on Monday after meeting Serb president Aleksandar Vucic, the Associated Press reports.
+Serbia is to sign a free-trade pact with the Russian-led Eurasian Union bloc, Russia's ambassador to Belgrade, Alexander Botsan-Kharchenko, said on Monday after meeting Serb president Aleksandar Vucic, the Associated Press reports.
 The accord, to be signed on 25 October, will "give new quality to future cooperation", Botsan-Kharchenko said.
 The move could complicate Serbia's EU accession bid, which entails Serbia aligning itself with EU trade and foreign policy instead.